 The latter is definitely better nutritionally speaking as the baby puffs don’t pack much nutrition at all.
 However, they are a good way to learn self-feeding.

-My personal opinion on solids is that I am feeding my baby to nourish him and teach him to like different flavors and textures, not to help him sleep through the night or to stop breastfeeding.
+My personal opinion on feeding solids is that I am feeding my baby to nourish him and teach him to like different flavors and textures, not to help him sleep through the night or to stop breastfeeding.

-Keeping that in mind, I aim to introduce foods that aren’t usually allergenic and have a high nutritional value.
+I aim to introduce foods that aren’t usually allergenic and have a high nutritional value.

 Nuts and nut butters are also not recommended, as well as any food that is hard to chew or could cause choking (grapes, candy, hot dogs, hard crusty bread, whole orange segments, etc)